 Battlefield Isn’t Going Anywhere

-Remember that these are only the 14 main games without counting many of the extensions.
+Remember that these are only the 14 main games without counting the extensions.
 Having that in mind, it’s safe to say the Battlefield series isn’t going anywhere.
 All in all, the Battlefield franchise is one of the rare series which has consistently put out decent content.
 Although decent might be an understatement.